fireblue95/Sample-python-with-cpp/README.md

 Template-cpython-opencv
 ===

+Purpose:
+---
 This simple template builds a cpp code with OpenCV and calls the function from Python.
----

 Usage:
 ---